Northern Pike Tackle Tips

 Of course this is followed by a list of other questions such as – What kind of rod & reels are best to use?
 What are the top lures?
 What size lures?
 What colors are best?
 What size monofilament line should I use?
 And the list goes on.

 On this page we will answer questions about the top equipment and offer proven tackle tips.
-However this is simply a suggestion and testing these fishing tips and tackle recommendations is up to you, while you are on the lake fishing.
+However these are simply suggestions and testing these fishing tips and tackle recommendations is up to you while you are on the lake fishing.

 Fishing Rods:

-Medium to light action rods get good reviews, they allow the best action and good hook setting ability.
-Ultra light rods may also be used for northern pike, but hook sets are more difficult but offer tons of action once the fish is hooked.
+Medium to light action rods get good reviews.
+They allow the best action and good hook setting ability.
+Ultra light rods may also be used for northern pike, but hook sets are more difficult.
+They offer tons of action once the fish is hooked.

 Reels: